NetCentrics

-NetCentrics Corporation, based in Herndon, Virginia, is a contractor to the US federal government, Department of Homeland Security and Federal Civilian Agencies.
+NetCentrics Corporation, based in Herndon, Virginia, is a contractor to the US federal government, the United States Department of Homeland Security and Federal Civilian Agencies.
 NetCentrics provides enterprise IT, cloud and cybersecurity services to government and private industry.

-Company headquarters are located inside the Dulles Technology Corridor of NoVA.
+The headquarters are located inside the Dulles Technology Corridor of NoVA.
 The workforce is a combination of on-site and off-site employees.
 Many employees are remote workers from the greater National Capital Region and Washington, D.C.
 Most employees have security clearances (Secret, Top Secret, etc.), depending on role.

 History

 NetCentrics was founded in 1995 by Bob Dixon and Bob Dougherty, the company's first CEO.
 The company name derived from being one of the first "netcentric" government contractors at the time.
 An early contract with the U.S. Army at the Pentagon resulted in employee presence there on 9/11.
 No employees were harmed.
 Later, three NetCentrics employees were recognized for their efforts to restore digital communications immediately after the attack.

-In October 2021 the company was acquired by Cerberus Capital Management.
+In August 2014, NetCentrics was acquired by Haystax Technology; terms were not released.

+Starting in 2016, NetCentrics operated as a stand-alone entity, under company president Cynthia Barreda.